-RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL YEAR 2022
+RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL YEAR 2023

-Our Audit Committee has appointed Grant Thornton LLP to audit our accounts for the fiscal year ending March 31, 2023.
-Such firm, which has served as our independent registered public accounting firm for the audit of fiscal year 2021, has reported to us that none of its members has any direct financial interest or material indirect financial interest in our Company.
+Our Audit Committee has appointed Grant Thornton LLP to audit our accounts for the fiscal year ending March 31, 2024.
+Such firm, which has served as our independent registered public accounting firm for the audit of fiscal years 2023, 2022 and 2021, has reported to us that none of its members has any direct financial interest or material indirect financial interest in our Company.